cncf/kubernetes-community-days/planning/content-management.md

 ## Recruiting Speakers

 Along with sponsorships, this is one of the most challenging parts of running an event.
-The [CNCF Speakers Bureau](https://www.cncf.io/blog/2020/01/31/cncf-speakers-bureau-a-great-resource/)  is a great place to start.
+The [CNCF Presentations Website](https://presentations.cncf.io/) is a great place to start.
 Regardless you should anticipate spending some time recruiting speakers and speaking proposals.
 With this in mind, here are some ways to make recruiting speakers easier:

 * Build a stock of proposal ideas for potential speakers either to adopt or use to spark their creative process
 * Offer to brainstorm with potential speakers to help create content
 * Reach out to known event speakers on the CNCF Slack and ask if they have speaking ideas (or if they want to speak at the event!)
-* [Here is a tutorial](https://drive.google.com/file/d/1kp6F_Bggc8qZ-iuWr9CqVjlF_qAzhwU9/view?usp=sharing) you can share that shows you how to submit an application via SMapply
+* [Here is how to become a speaker](https://sessionize.com/playbook/tips-for-new-speakers) you can share this, as it shows you how to submit an application via Sessionize

 Recruiting a diverse speaker slate requires extra effort.
 Some ideas for this include:
 * Kubernetes Community Days prohibits all male panels.
 Please plan to have a minimum of two women speakers on a panel.
 This ensures if there is a cancellation you will have gender diversity.